Married at First Sight (Australian TV series) season 4

 The fourth season of Married at First Sight premiered on 30 January 2017 on the Nine Network.
-Relationship experts John Aiken, Mel Schilling and Trisha Stratford all returned from the previous season to match 10 brides and 10 grooms together.
+Relationship experts John Aiken, Mel Schilling and Trisha Stratford all returned from the previous season to match ten brides and ten grooms.
 In episode 9 of the experiment, the experts re-matched Cheryl and Andrew after their previous marriages came to abrupt ends.